21 Wild Edibles You Can Find in Urban Areas

 Either wild grown or planted as landscape and shade trees in urban environments, beech trees produce small nuts a bit larger than a sunflower seed.
 Beechnuts contain roughly 20% protein, compared to 7% protein in acorns.
 Even more impressive, they’re 50% fat.

 Identifying Beech nuts is easy, as they have distinctive velcro-covered husks each containing 2 to 3 triangular nuts.
 They produce in abundance right before leaves begin to turn in the fall, but you’ll need to beat the squirrels to them.

 Every part of plantain is edible.
 The leaves are a bit stringy and bitter eaten raw, but they soften up nicely after a quick dip in boiling water.

 The seeds can be used to stretch flour or eaten fresh.

 #9.
 Conifer Needles

-Though there’s not many calories in pine needles, conifer needle tea can help prevent scurvy and keep you healthy enough to stay out foraging higher calorie foods.
+Though there are not many calories in pine needles, conifer needle tea can help prevent scurvy and keep you healthy enough to stay out foraging higher-calorie foods.